 Sign up to our email newsletter to receive curated content on the latest news in digital health and health optimization.
 Plus, special access to Biostrap offers and community updates.

 How to Lower RHR

 It’s important to maintain an active lifestyle with regular aerobic exercise, a balanced diet, regular sleep and hydration.
 If your RHR is high, these are the first factors to assess.
 Beyond the basic lifestyle factors, a few other steps can be taken to significantly lower RHR:

-1. Alcohol and smoking.
-Regular drinking and smoking increase stress on the heart and the cardiovascular system.
-Cutting back or eliminating these habits altogether may have a positive impact on not only reducing RHR, but overall well-being as well.
+- Smoking.
+Regular smoking increases stress on the heart and the cardiovascular system.
+Cutting back or eliminating this habit altogether may have a positive impact on not only reducing RHR, but on respiratory health and overall well-being as well.

-Resting Heart Rate is an important measure of overall wellness for both athletes and anyone focused on a healthy lifestyle.
-At Biostrap, we’re dedicated to putting you in control of your health by measuring biometrics at clinical-grade accuracy, so you can track and improve your performance and wellbeing better than ever.
+Resting Heart Rate is an important measure of overall wellness for not only athletes but for anyone who wants to optimize their lifestyle.
+At Biostrap, we’re dedicated to putting you in control of your health by measuring biometrics at clinical-grade accuracy, so you can track and improve your performance and well-being better than ever.

 Utilizing proprietary red and infrared photoplethysmography (PPG) sensors, Biostrap’s wrist-worn device captures high-integrity biometric measurements, including RHR, which have been successfully compared to gold standard medical devices.

 We believe that the circumstances in which relevant biometrics are captured matter as well.
 Thus, our focus on nocturnal data collection.
 Sleep is when the body recovers from and adapts to daily stressors, which then dictates your resilience, recovery, and readiness to perform the following day.
 Measuring nocturnal RHR reflects some of these changes, providing you with the ultimate insight into how your daily choices impact your physical and mental health, and performance.